If you are experiencing a medical emergency, please call 911.

-Bereaved families or individuals are offered a moderate number of counselling sessions with a registered clinical counsellor who specializes in child, youth and family grief work.
+Bereaved families or individuals are offered a moderate number of counselling sessions with a grief companion or a registered clinical counselor who specializes in child, youth and family grief work.

 Hopeful Hearts offers therapeutic support for bereaved children aged 5-12 who have experienced a loss of someone significant in their lives.

-Hopeful Hearts provides a safe, healing environment provides weekly opportunities for bereaved children to share their stories and grief experiences with other bereaved children.
+Hopeful Hearts provides a safe, healing environment.
+It provides weekly opportunities for bereaved children to share their stories and grief experiences with other bereaved children.
 A Hopeful Hearts parent/guardian group runs simultaneously.
-Clinical counsellors and trained volunteers provide educational information about children and grief as well as time and support to parents or guardians.
+Clinical counselors and trained volunteers provide educational information about children and grief as well as time and support to parents or guardians.

 TEEN DROP-IN GROUP

-Teen Drop-in group is a designed to create a safe zone for teens to process their grief.
+Teen Drop-in group is designed to create a safe zone for teens to process their grief.